-The new M1 chip improves performance and efficiency, and enables faster video and image processing than its predecessors.
+The new M1 chip improves performance and efficiency, enabling faster video and image processing than its predecessors.
 This model features the newly upgraded keyboard — Magic Keyboard — that offers keys with more depth than the flatter and much-complained-about keyboard featured by previous models.
-Additionally, weighing less than 3 lbs., the new MacBook Air is still one of the lightest laptops out there, which makes it a great travel companion for students.
+Additionally, weighing less than 3 lbs, the new MacBook Air is still one of the lightest laptops, making it a great travel companion for students.

 5. Best for gaming: Asus ROG Zephyrus G14 VR Ready Gaming Laptop